About Us

 We encourage our membership to engage in the Jewish precepts of Tzedakah (charity) and Tikkun Olam (repairing the world).
 Social action projects help us to fulfill these principles and provide us with opportunities to interact with each other and the rest of the Jewish and non-Jewish community.
 Some of our on-going projects include Project Linus (knitting blankets for patients and others in need), Friendship Trays (food for the elderly and disabled), Room in the Inn, Urban Ministries, A Tu Lado, Shalom Bayit and Jewish Family Services.
 For more information, email socialaction@havurattikvah.org.

-Our teen group, Mitzvah in Action (MIA!), although not currently very active, offers a tremendous support to our Tzedakah projects and other congregational and community needs.
-You can find out more about them in the news section of this website or by email at miateens@havurattikvah.org or by visiting mitzvahinaction.info.
+Our teen group, Mitzvah in Action (MIA!), although not currently active, offered tremendous support to our Tzedakah projects and other congregational and community needs.
+You can find out more about their endeavors in the news section of this website.

 Philosophy